callenb/callenb.github.io/about.md

 ## What is this blog about?

 I don't want to make promises I can't keep about big plans and big ideas so I'm mostly going to see what this blog is about after I've written a few posts.

 I imagine the first few posts will be about things I have found useful and don't want to forget.
 Putting them on a blog means I'll know where to go to get them back again.

-I have an idea for a new kind of Resource Agency as most of the ones I come across don't provide much value.
-I have yet to find a fellow contractor who goes much beyond tolerating the Resource Agency they work through.
-I'll probably write about that idea and what I hope to do to test it out.
-Spoiler alert it involves software development, which is what I really think I'd enjoy doing.
+I have a business idea aimed at Contractors and the Clients who want to give them work, which needs a web application.
+I am going to use it to learn how to build an application using the [Phoenix Framework][phoenix], [Elixir][elixir] and [Elm][elm].
+Even if the business idea is a failure, I will have some experience using these technologies and it might lead me into development.

 I hope this blog will inspire others to get on with what they want to do, or at least have a go at trying something else.